omnipotentuser/openstream/README.md

 gulp
 npm start
 ```
-You will have to install Janus server and may want to set up your own proxying rules by using Nginx or Haproxy. [here](git@github.com:meetecho/janus-gateway.git)
+You will have to install [http://janus.conf.meetecho.com/](git@github.com:meetecho/janus-gateway.git) server and may want to set up your own proxying rules by using Nginx or Haproxy.

 Janus is used for gateway and echo test which is what the Lavatory app uses.

 Openstream is set to port 9990.